stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 Add an Existing Account to a Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If we now wanted to add "Jean-Luc Picard" to a Group that belongs to the "Captains" Directory, we would have to link the Account Resource to a Group Resource.
-This is done via a *groupMembership** resource that store this Account-to-Group link.
+This is done via a **groupMembership** resource that stores this Account-to-Group link.
 Each Account we add to a Group has its own groupMembership resource created.

 **groupMembership URI**